 There are a number of different subscription plans available.
 Most are listed on our Pricing page.
-There are larger plans listed on the Plans & Billing page for your account.
-To get to this page, click on the Accounts link, located in the dropdown menu accessed from your name in the upper-right corner.
-Select MANAGE ACCOUNT for the account whose Plans & Billing page you want to visit.
+There are larger plans listed on the Plans & Billing page for a Tracker account you own or are an admin for.
+To get to this page, click Accounts under your username at the top right of Tracker, then click Manage Account.

 Note: If you've joined Tracker by accepting a project invitation, your free trial won't begin until you create an account of your own, on the Account(s) page.
 Having your own account allows you to create projects, and invite collaborators to them.
 More on accounts here.

 If you signed up for Tracker before being invited to a project in your company's account, even if you do not have any projects in your personal account, you will still see notifications that the free trial is ending.
 If you find any projects you are using are in read-only mode after the free trial expires, you either need to make any collaborators other than yourself Viewers so those projects fit within the free plan limits, pay for the account the projects are in, or move those projects to the paid company account.

 What happens after the end of the free trial?

 If you do not upgrade your account to one of the paid plans, it will automatically transition to the free individual plan, which allows up to five private projects, 200MB of file storage, and no collaborators.
 If your usage exceeds the limits of the free plan, your projects will become read only until you either upgrade to a plan that supports your level of use, or lower the number of active private projects, collaborators, and file attachments.

 Is Tracker really free for public projects, individual use, nonprofits, and educators?